szokolszabolcs/crypto-investment-service/README.md

 - **Add Code Coverage Checking:**
   Integrate tools like JaCoCo or Cobertura to monitor and improve test coverage.
+- **Add missing tests:**
+  Currently there is only an integration test to check the basic functionality of the endpoints and there are test for the services, but other unit tests are missing.
 - **Auto Linting Tool:**
   Use Checkstyle, Spotless, or similar tools to enforce code style and quality automatically.
 - **Customize Logging:**